Faith Under Fire: The True Story Behind the Lifetime Movie

 Chris Voss, a former FBI hostage negotiator, also commented on the matter saying how Tuff’s voice did not portray herself as a victim, but rather she was direct.
 Her demeanor and matter-of-fact voice discouraged any predatory behavior, dissuading Hill from opening fire.

 Therefore, while most school shootings end in tragedies, on August 20, 2013, Tuff was able to avoid one.
 She remained on a call with 911 while talking Michael out of his plan.
 In fact, her voice even calmed the dispatcher.
 According to CNNa section of her call said, “It’s going to be all right, sweetie, I just want you to know I love you, though, OK?
 And I’m proud of you.
-That’s a good thing that you’re just giving up and don’t worry about it.
+That’s a good thing that you’re just giving up, so don’t worry about it.
 We all go through something in life.
 No, you don’t want that.
 You going to be OK.
 I thought the same thing, you know, I tried to commit suicide last year after my husband left me.
 But look at me now.
 I’m still working and everything is OK.”

 Tuff herself was apparently screaming inside and utterly terrified.
 She spoke about it, saying, “I didn’t even know I was calm until everybody kept saying that.
 And so what I did is I went back to listen to the 911 tape to see exactly what I was saying and how calm I was.
 And to be honest with you, I didn’t even recognize my own voice.
 And so I knew at that moment that it was God that guided me through that day.”

 With that being said, ‘Faith Under Fire’ borrows the source material from Tuff’s own memoir, titled “Prepared for a Purpose: The Inspiring True Story of How One Woman Saved an Atlanta School Under Siege”.
 Published five months after the incident, Tuff took the opportunity to not just speak about the shooting, but also everything that came before it.
+Reportedly, her son did not take the memoir or the Lifetime movie too well because of how he was portrayed as being disabled and somewhat burdening Tuff.
+In his opinion, it was detrimental to the sense of independence he was trying to carve for himself.

 Not only is the story behind ‘Faith Under Fire’ true, but great pains have been taken to make the portrayal as authentic as possible.
 Toni Braxton, who plays the role of Tuff, went through a physical transformation, gaining 15 pounds to portray the protagonist accurately.
 She was also coached by Tuff about her mannerisms.
 Antoinette also hung back on set, telling Toni about the fateful day, and what was going through her mind, allowing the ‘Un-Break My Heart’ singer to tap into the role with an irreproachable degree of authenticity.